tzajack/Quantum-ML-Computing-Learning/Deutsch-Jozsa Algorithm/DJ Algorithm.md

 Classically, the worst case, we need to ask the referee $\frac{M}{2}+1$ times.

-However, quantumly we need only $1$ query.
+However, quantumly we need only $1$ quantum query.

 ## 3.Process of Deutsch-Jozsa Algorithm